cloudmesh/cloudmesh-robot/documentation/source/rasp-grove.md

 ------

 [Buzzer](http://www.linuxcircle.com/2015/04/12/how-to-play-piezo-buzzer-tunes-on-raspberry-pi-gpio-with-pwm/)
-To set up the buzzer, connect the red voltage wire to the GPIO Pin 5 and the black ground wire to the GPIO ground.
+To set up the buzzer in the analog configuration, connect the red voltage wire to the GPIO Pin 5 and the black ground wire to the GPIO ground.
 The following code defines the buzzer class, which includes a buzz method and a play method.
 The buzz method plays the given pitch for the given duration, and the play method plays one of five precoded tunes, depending on the method's argument.

 	import RPi.GPIO as GPIO   #import the GPIO library import time               #import the time library